learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Add a series of class for setting common widths.'
           - 'Simplified versions are available: `.w-1-4`, `.w-1-2`, `.w-1`'

+  - title: 'Nice lists'
+    items:
+      - name: '*Typographic bullets & numbers*'
+        details:
+          - 'The “Nice lists” option will change the default bullets and numbers on `<ul>` and `<ol>` tags to make them look better.'

   - title: 'Basic buttons'
     items:
       - name: '`.btn`'